 Blue may be one of the most popular colors in the world, but it is also one of the rarest shades found in flowering plants.
-This makes blue flowers and blue roses have special meaning - because by their very nature they are anything but common.
+This gives flowers that have a blue pigment a special meaning - because by their very nature they are anything but common.

 Blue roses’ meaning is particularly interesting because it is a rose color that must be carefully cultivated, which communicates that extra time and consideration has gone into a blue roses flower arrangement.
-Also interesting about the meaning of blue roses and blue flowers in general is the fact that depending on the shade or intensity of blue, it can express a wide variety of sentiments and emotions.
+Also interesting about the meaning of blue flowers, in general, is the fact that depending on the shade or intensity of blue, it can express a wide variety of sentiments and emotions.

-The Darker Blue Roses are Associated with Mystery and Creativity
+The Darker Blue Flowers are Associated with Mystery and Creativity

-Dark blue roses’ meaning tends to lean towards the mysterious, the unknown, or the imagination.
+Dark blue meaning tends to lean towards the mysterious, the unknown, or the imagination.

 During the impressionist era, great painters like Monet, VanGogh, and Manet featured blue flowers like irises and lilies in their work.
 They and the contemporary artists that followed them would often experiment with the hues of the blossoms to create a deeper blue than nature.
 This has tied blue flowers and blue roses’ meaning to creativity in many senses - which would suggest a blue rose bouquet might be a perfect gift for an actress on opening night, or a writer at a book signing.